My News Log

 I was weeding in front when I heard a commotion coming from Abby, my dog.
 She had spied the badger and was going wild.
 Before I could stop her, she'd grabbed the young animal and was shaking it.
 I yelled and screamed until she dropped it.
 I heard a painful yelp, coming either from Abby (if the badger had managed to lash out with its claws) or from the little animal itself.
-I took the dog into the house and went back t check n the unfortunate little thing.
+I took the dog into the house and went back to check on the little thing.
 It raised itself up on all fours, puffed out its fur (which was wet from Abby's mauling), curled its lip and snarled at my in a high-pitched small voice.
-I went back int the house.
 When I checked on it later it had taken off.
-I hope the poor little thing makes it.

 Abby has been my companion since June 2015.
 This pic shows us in the backyard of my former home in Cheyenne.
 Abby was 18 months old when she came to me, after having been with three different owners who had difficulties with her--as did I, initially.
 Abby settled down on my acreage.

 It's nice to be acknowledged.
 This bouquet of roses was given me, not by my adult children (who have instructions not to waste money on flowers) but by three Ukrainians who temporarily lodged with me.